 Celebrating the beauty of natural hair

 During the six years of VS’s absence on the runway, the conversations around welcoming natural hair in the workplace, schools, and social settings have expanded.
-The argument is not about dictating what hairstyles must be followed at all times for all women, it is about, acknowledging the beauty of the hair of every woman without wigs, extensions, or painful chemical treatments.
+The argument is not about dictating what hairstyles must be followed at all times for all women.
+It is about, acknowledging the beauty of the hair of every woman without wigs, extensions, or painful chemical treatments.
 It was very refreshing to see several models walking down the runway with their natural hair with an attitude of confidence and looking as stunning as Victoria’s Secret’s angels have always looked.

 This is a powerful message in the fashion industry where even the most high-profile Black celebrities have stated there is a “pattern” of hairstyles that Black celebrities must follow.
 Celebrity stylist Law Roach states in his latest book How to Build a Fashion Icon, that Megan Thee Stallion was hesitant to wear her natural hair for her return to the Vanity Fair Party in 2022, but it was a matter of confidence and being able to show her authentic self that ultimately pushed her to wear her hair this way.